-House with a Heart established the Buster’s Buddies program to help other Rescue Groups by providing a temporary home for dogs who are waiting for their forever home.
+House with a Heart established the Buster’s Buddies program to help other Rescue Groups by providing a home for dogs who are waiting for their forever home or a Forever Foster.
 These dogs are not HWAH residents — they still belong to the original Rescue Group.
-They are given the same love and care as the HWAH residents while their Rescue Group continues to advocate for their adoption.
+They are given the same love and care as the HWAH residents.

 If you want to support our Buster’s Buddies program, Click here to support Buster’s Buddies